-FO BACKUP MODE DESCRIPTION Do not backup file No file objects are backed up during full or objects incremental backups Backup system file System file objects are backed up during any objects full or incremental backup.
-Backup system and user System and user file objects are backed up file objects during any full or incremental backup.
+FO BACKUP MODE DESCRIPTION Do not backup file No file objects are backed up during full or objects incremental backups Backup system file System file objects are backed up during objects any full or incremental backup.
+Backup system and System and user file objects are backed up user file objects during any full or incremental backup.

-Table 24-2 File Object Backup Modes
+Table 25-2 File Object Backup Modes